expo/expo/docs/pages/update-spec/introduction.md

 An app running a conformant Expo Update client-library will fetch the most recent update from a conformant update server.
 If the client-library cannot fetch an update or if it already has the most recent update, the client-library will load the update saved in the client-library's cache.

-The following describes how a client will interact with a conforming updates server:
+The following describes how a client-library will interact with a conforming updates server:
-1. The client will make a [request](#request) for the most recent manifest.
+1. The client-library will make a [request](#request) for the most recent manifest.
-2. If the response body is a new manifest, the client will proceed to make requests to download and store assets referenced by the manifest.
+2. If the response body is a new manifest, the client-library will proceed to make requests to download and store assets referenced by the manifest.
-3. Finally, the client will update its local state according to any metadata provided by the response [headers](#headers).
+3. Finally, the client-library will update its local state according to any metadata provided by the response [headers](#headers).

 We anticipate the primary user of this spec will be organizations who need to manage their own update server to satisfy internal requirements.